kevinjcwu/pr-intent-checker/README.md

 4.  **AI Analysis:** It sends the issue requirements and the code diff to your configured Azure OpenAI model (e.g., GPT-4o) using a predefined prompt.
 5.  **Evaluation:** The AI model evaluates whether the code changes satisfy the requirements.
 6.  **Report Result:** The action parses the AI's response to determine a `PASS` or `FAIL` result.
-7.  **Status Check & Comment:** It sets the status check on the PR accordingly (failing the check on `FAIL`) and posts the AI's explanation as a comment on the PR.
+7.  **Status Check & Comment:** It sets the status check on the PR accordingly (failing the check on `FAIL`).
+It then posts the AI's explanation as a comment on the PR.
+If the result is `FAIL`, the explanation will attempt to include specific code snippets from the diff that illustrate the detected misalignment with the requirements.

 ## Usage